BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

 # AUTHOR IDENTITY PROTOCOL
 > A simple and flexible method to sign arbitrary OP_RETURN data with Bitcoin ECDSA signatures.

+AIP was designed to be a modular, and flexible signing protocol.
+This means it can be used in conjunction with other Bitcoin Data Protocols, like the [B protocol](https://b.bitdb.network/) by Unwriter

 Authors: Attila Aros, Satchmo

-Special thanks to Monkeylord, Unwriter, and Libitx for feedback and ideas.
+Special thanks to Monkeylord, Unwriter, Libitx, and Gal Buki for feedback and ideas.

-Note: Use the [bitcoinfiles-sdk](https://github.com/BitcoinFiles/bitcoinfiles-sdk#sign-and-create-file) to build, sign, and verify document signatures.
+Note: Use the [bitcoinfiles-sdk](https://github.com/BitcoinFiles/bitcoinfiles-sdk#sign-and-create-file) to build, sign, and verify document signatures in Javascript, and [https://github.com/rohenaz/go-aip](go-aip) for Go.

-Inspired by techniques described by Monkeylord at https://github.com/monkeylord/bitcoin-ibe

-Built on top and leveraging Bitcoin Data Protocol by Unwriter at https://b.bitdb.network/

 # Intro